Monday, 23 January 2023

 • One 24 mile hex will feed 500 families (2500 people)

-Here is a link to my Google Drive for a PDF version of this map
+Here is a link to my Google Drive for a PDF and PNG versions of this map.

 Here is a link to a sub hex map template that you can use to break down the 24 mile hexes into 6 mile hexes.